Rory Glaves

-Rory Glaves (born January 13, 1982 in Niagara Falls, Ontario) is a former professional lacrosse player.
+Rory Glaves (born January 13, 1982, in Niagara Falls, Ontario) is a former Canadian professional lacrosse player.
 Glaves played for the Anaheim Storm, Edmonton Rush and the Rochester Knighthawks of the National Lacrosse League from 2005 to 2013.
 Glaves also played two years of college lacrosse for the University of Hartford.
 Glaves has won two Minto Cup championships with the St. Catharines Athletics (2001, 2003) and one Mann Cup championship with the Victoria Shamrocks (2005).

 Junior career

 Glaves played for the St. Catharines Athletics in the OLA Junior A Lacrosse League from 1999 to 2003.
 He quickly earned a reputation as one of the best defensive players in the game.
 In 2003, Glaves was given the "Dean McLeod Award" for Playoffs M.V.P.
 He was also awarded the "John McCauley Award" for Best Defensive Player two years in a row.
 During his five-year tenure with the Athletics, Glaves helped lead the team to three straight league championships and two Minto Cups.